Menu

 EventsPhoto by Daria Nepriakhina on Unsplash

-Please note SLANSW's Cancellation and Refund Policy for Professional Learning Events when registering for conferences and online meet-ups.
+Please note SLANSW's Cancellation and Refund Policy for Professional Learning Events when registering for summits and online meet-ups.

 Payment for SLANSW events is via credit card.
 The Association has phased out receiving payments via direct bank transfer.
 If, however, your school prefers to continue to pay via bank transfer, this will incur a 10% administration fee and the manual processing of a new invoice.
 Please email info@slansw.net.au to request this.